theolivenbaum/resin/README.md

 # ResinDB
-In-process document database with pluggable storage engine and full-text search.
+In-process document database with full-text search and pluggable storage engine.

 ## No schema
-Your document store can contain documents with variable columns/fields.
+Your document store can contain documents with variable number columns/fields.

 ## Vector space bag-of-words model
 Scores are calculated using a vector space/tf-idf bag-of-words model.